dilshan5/ttaf-ui-intive/README.md

     mvn clean install -PSmokeTest_Parallel

-# Edit existing Test suite

-You can change the Platform, Browser name and Browser version according to your local machine.

 # Enable Selenium grid

 Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
 Also Turn On the grid-mode.
 Then run your distributed test suite.